Hotel Front Desk Agent

 If you are a front desk officer would you give information to the person who ask you to give a necessary information about the guest?

-Asked by seed over 10 years ago
+Asked by seed about 11 years ago

 You would be prohibited by law, and probably procedure, from disclosing anything about a guest, including their name and what room they are staying in, without the guest their self giving you express permission beforehand.